rust-lang/rfcs/text/0000-safer-transmute.md

 ### Conversion Complexity
 Prior work differs in whether it supports complex conversions, or only simple transmutation. [*Pre-RFC FromBits/IntoBits*][2018-03]'s proposed traits include conversion methods that are implemented by type authors.
 Because end-users provide their own definitions of these methods, they can be defined to do more than just transmutation (e.g., slice casting).
 (This approach is similar to the [uncon][crate-uncon] crate's [`FromUnchecked`](https://docs.rs/uncon/1.*/uncon/trait.FromUnchecked.html) and [`IntoUnchecked`](https://docs.rs/uncon/1.*/uncon/trait.IntoUnchecked.html) traits, which provide unsafe conversions between types.
 These traits are safe to implement, but their conversion methods are not.)

 In contrast, our RFC focuses only on transmutation.
-Our `TransmutableFrom` and `TransmutableInto` traits serve as both a marker *and* a mechanism: if `Dst: TransmuteFrom<Src>`, it is sound to transmute from `Dst` into `Src` using `mem::transmute`.
+Our `TransmutableFrom` and `TransmutableInto` traits serve as both a marker *and* a mechanism: if `Dst: TransmuteFrom<Src>`, it is safe to transmute from `Dst` into `Src` using `mem::transmute`.
 However, these traits *also* provide transmutation methods that are guaranteed to compile into nothing more complex than a `memcpy`.
 These methods cannot be overridden by end-users to implement more complex behavior.

 The signal and transmutability and mechanism are, in principle, separable.
 The [convute][crate-convute] crate's [`Transmute<T>`](https://docs.rs/convute/0.2.0/convute/marker/trait.Transmute.html) trait is an unsafe marker trait representing types that can be transmuted into `T`.
 This is *just* a marker trait; the actual conversion mechanisms are provided by a [separate suite](https://docs.rs/convute/0.2.0/convute/convert/index.html) of traits and functions.
 Our RFC combines marker with mechanism because we feel that separating these aspects introduces additional complexity with little added value.